epfl-lara/leon/doc/gettingstarted.rst

 Asking Questions
 ----------------

-We are active on http://stackoverflow.com .
+We are active on http://stackoverflow.com.

-`Try searching for the leon tag. <http://stackoverflow.com/questions/tagged/leon?sort=newest>`_
+Try `searching for the leon tag <http://stackoverflow.com/questions/tagged/leon?sort=newest>`_.